47 Mind-Blowing Ways You’re Wasting Money at Home

 Not Using a Ductless Mini Split HVAC System

 When it is time to replace your HVAC system, consider switching to a ductless mini split.
 The super-efficient systems require less labor during installation, do not require air ducts and allow you to cool/heat your home in zones instead of the entire house.
 This can have a profound effect on your energy costs in a good way.
-See 10 other clever ways to save money on energy costs.

 Calling a Repair Man for Easy Fixes

 So a door knob slammed through the wall after one too many times slamming the door.
 No need to call your handy contractor.
 You can easily fix a few holes in your drywall by injecting a setting compound (for smaller holes) or by cutting out the damaged sections and replacing them with new drywall (for larger ones).
-Check out this handy tutorial for more on repairing holes.

 Throwing Out Good Project Material